Saving time and money – We plan our own trips, so this means researching where we are going to stay, what the price is, and booking it in advance.

 Credit card without foreign transaction fee!

 Who wants the hassle of carrying a lot of cash when you can use a credit card?
 Most credit cards charge a per-use foreign transaction fee from 2-3%, except our NEW favorite, Chase Sapphire Preferred Visa, and now the Chase United Mileage Plus Explorer Visa card.
 NOT paying a per-transaction fee will SAVE you LOTS of money!
-If Citibank offered a transaction fee free card for the American Airlines mileage program THAT would be our favorite card.
+If you use American Airlines you’ll want the Citibank AAdvantage card, they finally stopped charging foreign transaction fees November 2015.

 Tip: The mileage cards are the best bang for the buck, for 50,000 American Airlines reward miles you can get a business class Mile Saver ticket to Europe.
 That’s worth thousands!
 On Capital One, you BUY your ticket on any airline, then get cash back.
 That same 50,000 reward points on Capital One equates to $500.
 If you like to travel, use the mileage cards with no foreign transaction fees!